 tumefaciens, the causal agent of crown gall,

 to invade trunk wounds.
 The fungus inoculated by the beetles

 as a food source for the larvae is not known to be pathogenic

 to the host plant; however, other fungi, such as Fusarium spp., are

 Grape cane borer or apple twig borer (Amphicerus bicaudatus (Say), and Xylobiops basilaris (Say) (Coleoptera: Bostrichidae)

 The grape cane borer, Amphicerus bicaudatus (Say), is a bostrichid beetle that feeds on a variety of trees, including apple, pear, peach, plum, forest and shade trees, and ornamental shrubs.
 It is also known as the apple twig borer.
 A related species, Xylobiops basilaris (Say), has been collected from Virginia vineyards, occasionally causing important injury to canes.
 This species is sometimes called the redshouldered bostrichid or redshouldered shothole borer.
-Note the downward projecting head in these BugGuide images (lateral; dorsal); this is typical of the family Bostrichidae.
+Note the downward projecting head in the images in the following web sites relating to this species: Oklahoma State Univ., New York); this is typical of the family Bostrichidae.

 The adult beetle is about 1 cm long, brown with a cylindrical body.
 The head is directed downward and a blunt abdomen bears a pair of horn-like projections.
 Adults overwinter in burrows in wood.
 They become active early in spring, boring into axils of grape and other plants.
 Eggs are deposited in May in dying wood.
 Neither young, vigorous wood nor old, dead, dry wood are suitable for larval development.
 Larvae develop during the summer and after a pupal stage adults appear in the fall.